jamesncox/buy-where-react/notes.md

 # TO DO

+[] Figure out how to close a form once it's successfully submitted (to database) and be able to re-open immediately

+[] Pre-populate the edit forms with the data props, and a user can edit it

-[] Better background for "home / my stores" page
+[x] Better background for "home / my stores" page

-[] Change opacity on all the new/edit forms
+[x] Change opacity on all the new/edit forms

-[] Add loading/spinner to user Sign In / Sign Up like I did with creating/editing stores/items
+[x] Add loading/spinner to user Sign In / Sign Up like I did with creating/editing stores/items

 [x] Create an edit/delete component that gets opened when clicking on a specefic item
     [x] Create Edit Item component, working correctly.